© Unofficial Royalty 2024

 October 29, 1950 – Death of King Gustav V of Sweden at Drottningholm Palace in Drottningholm, Sweden; buried at Riddarholmen Church in Stockholm, Sweden

 Gustav was the eldest of four sons of King Oscar II of Sweden and Norway and Sophia of Nassau.
 In 1881, he married Princess Viktoria of Baden and they had three sons.
 In 1907, Gustaf became King of Sweden upon his father’s death.
-During World War I and World War II, both of which occurred during his 43-year reign, Sweden remained neutral.
-In 1948, King Gustaf celebrated his 90th birthday, but soon his health began to decline.
+Both World War I and World War II occurred during Gustaf’s 43-year reign.
+Sweden remained neutral during both wars.
+In 1948, King Gustav celebrated his 90th birthday, but his health was in decline.
 Already spending the spring months on the French Riviera, he began to have his son the Crown Prince, the future King Gustaf VI Adolf, represent him at official functions.
 He made his last official appearance at a Cabinet meeting held on October 27, 1950.
 Two days later, as a result of complications from influenza at the age of 92.

 Unofficial Royalty: King Gustav V of Sweden